-Define bundle classes via attributes
+Define bundle classes via annotations or attributes

-Created on 4 August 2022, almost 2 years ago
+Created on 4 August 2022, over 2 years ago

 Problem/Motivation